-Caffeine is mainly broken down by the liver and, interestingly, one of its by-products is theobromine [R].
+Caffeine is mainly broken down by the liver and, interestingly, one of its by-products is theobromine .

-Methylxanthines, specifically theobromine and caffeine, are the main factors responsible for particular chocolate cravings, revealing their huge impact on tastes and food preferences [R].
+Methylxanthines, specifically theobromine and caffeine, are the main factors responsible for particular chocolate cravings, revealing their huge impact on taste and food preferences .

-If your interest is mainly in caffeine, you can refer to this article.
+If your interest is mainly in caffeine, jump to this post.

 Mechanisms of Action

 The general methylxanthine mechanisms of action include [6, 7, 8, 9, 10, 11, 12, 13, 14, 15]:

 4) Inhibition of high affinity ATP-dependent cyclic nucleotide transporters

 5) Blocking of adenosine receptors, mainly A1 and A2A

 The predominant health effects that stem from these mechanisms are increased wakefulness and alertness during the day.
 Methylxanthines also have other effects such as relaxing smooth muscles, stimulating urine production and fluid loss, and increasing heart muscle contraction .